Jean-Louis Roumégas

-Jean-Louis Roumégas (born 6 June 1962) is a French politician who was a member of the National Assembly representing the 1st district of Hérault from 2012 to 2017.
-He is a member of the Ecologists group.
+Jean-Louis Roumégas (born 6 June 1962) is a French politician who was elected as a member of the National Assembly representing the 1st district of Hérault from 2012 to 2017 and again since July 2024.
+He is a member of the Ecologists group in the National Assembly.

-During his political career Roumégas has been the spokesman of Europe Ecoligie les Verts (EELV) from 2008 to 2011.
+During his political career Roumégas has been the spokesman of Europe Ecologie les Verts (EELV) from 2008 to 2011.
 He has also been part of the mayor–council government system of Montpellier from 2001 to 2011.
-In June 2012 Roumégas won 50.1% of the popular vote and he became member of the National Assembly of France.
+In June 2012 Roumégas won 50.1% of the popular vote in the first constituency of Hérault and became member of the National Assembly of France.

 In the 2017 election he was defeated in the first round, gaining only 10.7% of the vote.

+In the 2024 French legislative election he ran again with the endorsement of the New Popular Front and was subsequently elected.

 Early life

 Jean-Louis Roumégas was born in Algiers, Algeria in 1962.
 He was raised in Montpellier and then in Pyrénées-Orientales.

 Roumégas enrolled at the Paul Valéry University Montpellier 3, where he majored in philosophy and Literature.
 Some years later he started teaching at the same university.
-Now he is an active member of different organizations of childhood’s rights.
+Now he is an active member of different organizations of childhood's rights.